EpocDotFr/webtodotxt/README.md

   - Add / edit / remove tasks
   - Tasks due date (WIP)
   - Filters on all possible task data
-  - Projects and contexts are cached locally for future use
+  - Projects and contexts are cached locally for future use (WIP)
   - Automatic sorting
   - Save and reload the task list
   - Clear displaying of the task priority and completion